bourilkov/UFDimuAnalysisInitial/README.md

     - bin/categorize.cxx is the most important executable
     - check it out to see how to use the code

+* the makefile creates a shared library so you need to update your LD_LIBRARY_PATH so that it can find it in the bin directory
+    - LD_LIBRARY_PATH=/path/to/UFDimuAnalysis/bin:${LD_LIBRARY_PATH}

 * bin/categorize.cxx produces the histograms and data vs MC stacks for the run1 or run2 categories depending on the inputs
     - ./categorize 1 -> run 1 categories
     - ./categorize 2 -> run 2 categories